Helping Clients Build Welcoming Workplaces: Benefits That Better Support Black Employees

-Quick look: With the right knowledge and inclusive employee benefits options, brokers can help address the racial health and wealth disparities affecting today’s Black employees and their families.
+Quick look: With the proper knowledge and inclusive employee benefits options, brokers can help address the racial health and wealth disparities affecting today’s Black employees and their families.
 Here, we explore inequalities facing Black Americans and how partnering with a PEO can enable brokers and their clients to level the playing field for marginalized workers.

 February is Black History Month, a time dedicated to acknowledging African Americans’ accomplishments, culture, history, and experiences.
-The theme for Black History Month in 2024 is “African Americans and the Arts” and highlights Black Americans’ impact on visual arts, music, cultural movements, and more.
+The theme for Black History Month in 2025 is “African Americans and Labor,” highlighting and celebrating the many impacts of Black peoples’ past and present work.

 An unequal healthcare experience